 - A thesis statement needs to be an arguable and debatable statement that the author defends and proves in the body of the essay.

-Resources for teaching thesis statement writing
+Resources for teaching thesis statements

-To help teachers with writing instruction, the thesis statement, and the introduction, in particular, I created several products that are perfect for middle grades and high school classrooms.
+To help teachers with writing instruction, teaching the thesis statement, and the introduction, in particular, I created several products that are perfect for middle grades and high school classrooms.

 Thesis Statement and Introduction

-In the Thesis Statement and Introduction Writing Unit, both digital AND print versions of the resources are provided, including Google Slides and PowerPoint presentations with 23 animated, color-coded, and engaging slides that offer writing examples, both good and bad.
 In addition to that, teachers are provided with additional resources (both Google Docs and PDF) including individual and group activities and practice, thesis statement worksheets, thesis statement organizers, guided essay introduction outline, and student reference guides.
 If you’d like just the digital version for distance learning, check it out here.
-If you’d like just the print version for distance learning, check it out here.

 Looking for more?
 Check out these other TPT resources!